JonasMendez/2BMux/README.md

 For each R2 read, the script performs:

-1.  **R1 Association:** It uses the read ID to find its corresponding R1 read and, crucially, the `target_bc` that was assigned to that R1 read.
+1.  **R1 Association:** It uses the read ID to find its corresponding R1 read and the `target_bc` that was assigned to that R1 read.
 If no R1 match or the R1 was unmatched, the R2 read is skipped.
 2.  **R2 Trimming - Adapter Motif:** If the R2 read is longer than 36bp, it checks the last 10bp for the `AGAT` adapter motif.
 If found, it trims the read from that point.
 This handles partial adapter read-through.
 3.  **R2 Trimming - Barcode:** It then attempts to trim the 4bp `target_bc` (or its reverse complement) from *both* ends of the R2 read.
 This accounts for potential barcode presence due to library preparation or sequencing artifacts.
-4.  **Strict Length Filtering:** After all trimming attempts, if the R2 read is *still* longer than the expetced fragment size, it is discarded.
+4.  **Strict Length Filtering:** After all trimming attempts, if the R2 read is *still* longer than the expected fragment size, it is discarded.
 This ensures only fragments of the expected length proceed.
 5.  **Final R2 Trimming:** Any additional symmetric trimming specified by `-trim` is applied.

 ### 5. Output Generation